Demonstration of a 1820 channel multiplexer for transition-edge sensor bolometers

 We focus on verifying aspects of the multiplexer which are either fundamentally new or which may have changed with the updated design.
 Previous work has demonstrated that the multiplexer component fabrication and module assembly is scalable, high yield, and produces consistent noise performance across the $>10^5$ channels produced for the Simons Observatory \cite{whipps2023high, jones2024qualification, dutcher2024simons, satterthwaite2024SOumux, Healy2022modulerobustness, Healy2022UHFUFM, Li2020moduleassembly}.
 The readout noise with the SMuRF electronics and very similar chips has been shown to be white above $\sim$10 mHz with a rising $1/f$-like component at lower frequencies. \cite{henderson2018smurf, mccarrick2021simons}.
 The magnetic sensitivity of similar multiplexer chips and assemblies has also previously been quantified \cite{ConnorsMagnetic, Huber2022magnetic, Vavagiakis2021magnetic, Vavagiakis2018magnetic}.

 Evaluating first the resonators across the full 4--8 GHz readout band using a vector network analyzer, we find 97\% of the maximum possible 1848 resonances, the transmission of which is shown in the top panel of Figure~\ref{fig:operability}.
 We extract the pairwise frequency spacing of these resonators and find concordance with our design as shown in the center left panel of Figure~\ref{fig:operability}.
-Inserting these resonator frequencies and pairwise spacings into a crosstalk model \cite{groh2024crosstalk}, the expected median nearest-neighbor crosstalk amplitude $df_i/df_{i\pm 1}$ is $3.2\times 10^{-3}$, comparable with that expected in the 910-channel multiplexers in the Simons Observatory as well as typical crosstalk amplitudes in alternative TES multiplexers \cite{groh2024crosstalk, SobrinSPT3G, ade2022bicep3instrument}.
+We estimate that 4\% of neighboring resonators are inoperable due to resonance collisions.
+Inserting these resonator frequencies and pairwise spacings into a crosstalk model \cite{groh2024crosstalk}, the dominant crosstalk mechanism for 98\% of channel pairs is due to the electrical coupling of frequency-adjacent resonators, and the expected median nearest frequency neighbor crosstalk amplitude $df_i/df_{i\pm 1}$ is $3.2\times 10^{-3}$, comparable with that expected in the 910-channel multiplexers in the Simons Observatory as well as typical crosstalk amplitudes in alternative TES multiplexers \cite{groh2024crosstalk, SobrinSPT3G, ade2022bicep3instrument}.
 The expected distribution is shown on the left in Figure~\ref{fig:sensitivity}.
 As an additional check, we measured the crosstalk amplitude between 3 channel pairs by directly injecting electrical signals during the individual chip tests; these crosstalk amplitudes are also shown on the left in Figure~\ref{fig:sensitivity}.